Orolol/tellmepedia/README.md

 ## 🙌 Acknowledgments

-- Coffee ☕ - for fueling late-night coding sessions
+- Wikipedia for providing an incredible knowledge base
-- Pizza 🍕 - for sustaining our dev team
+- Our amazing open-source contributors
-- You 👉 - for being awesome and checking out our project!
+- You, for your interest in making knowledge more accessible!

 ## 📞 Contact

-Got questions?
-Reach out to us at coolproject@example.com or join our Discord server!
+Questions or suggestions?
+Reach out to us at tellmepedia@example.com or join our community Discord server.

-Remember: Stay cool, code on, and change the world! 🌟
+Remember: Knowledge is power, and now it's audio too! 🎧🌟